DDMAL/linkedmusic-website/references.md

 (6). https://doi.org/10.1045/june2006-chan.

 Chen, Ya-Ning.
 2015.
 “A RDF-Based Approach to Metadata Crosswalk for Semantic Interoperability at the Data Element Level.” *Library Hi Tech* 33 (2).
 Emerald Group Publishing Limited:175–94. https://doi.org/10.1108/LHT-08-2014-0078.

+Choe, Souhwan, Yongtae Hwang, Sungkyun Chang, and Mikyoung Kim.
+2011.
+“The Korean Traditional Music Ontology (KTMO) - An Ontology for the Korean Traditional Music Linked Data.”
+In *Proceedings of the Third International Conference on Internet*, 5.
+Malaysia.

 Ciotti, Fabio, and Francesca Tomasi.
 2016.
 “Formal Ontologies, Linked Data, and TEI Semantics.” *Journal of the Text Encoding Initiative*, no. Issue 9 (September).
 Text Encoding Initiative Consortium. https://doi.org/10.4000/jtei.1480.